 Where old meets new – who else is fond of classic engagement ring styles fit with a modern twist?
 For a love that was new, upon engagement and marriage, is anticipated to last a lifetime.

-In 2021, classic styles with a modern twist became popular due to the sheer amount of ‘virtual’ ring shopping that came about.
+In 2023, classic styles with a modern twist became popular trends in engagement ring designs due to the sheer amount of ‘virtual’ ring shopping that came about.
 As such, playing it safe with the classic elegance of yesteryear presented itself tenfold.

-Solitaires and 3-stone engagement ring styles were thrust back into the limelight.
+As we already know, diamond shapes of rings not only enrich the appearance of the ring but also reflect the timeless elegance and sophistication that couples seek in their engagement rings.
+Solitaires and 3-stone engagement ring styles which are currently among the most trending ones were thrust back into the limelight.
 So, too did we see lovestruck couples gravitate towards round, oval and cushion cuts set within delicate platinum settings.

 Fashion-forward brides are embracing traditional elements, but with the modern twist of exquisite detailing.